Off-Belief Learning: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We present \emph{off-belief learning}, a new method that can train optimal \emph{grounded} policies, preventing agents from exchanging information through \emph{counterfactual reasoning}.
-When used in a hierarchy, each level adds one step of counterfactual reasoning, thus providing a controlled means of introducing conventions and pragmatic reasoning into the learning process.
-Crucially, OBL removes the `weirdness' of learning in Dec-POMDPs, since each level has a unique optimal policy, given the beliefs induced by the level below.
-As a consequence, OBL at convergence can solve instances of the ZSC problem.
+We present \emph{off-belief learning}, a new method that can train optimal \emph{grounded} policies, preventing agents from exchanging information through arbitrary conventions.
+When used in a hierarchy, each level adds one step of reasoning over beliefs from the previous level, thus providing a controlled means of reintroducing conventions and pragmatic reasoning into the learning process.
+Crucially, OBL removes the `weirdness' of learning in Dec-POMDPs, since, given the beliefs induced by the level below, each level has a unique optimal policy.
+Therefore, OBL at convergence can solve instances of the ZSC problem, as we illustrate in Hanabi.
+Importantly, OBL's performance gains under ZSC directly translate to state-of-the-art ad-hoc teamplay and human-AI coordination results, validating the ``ZSC hypothesis''.

-There are many avenues for future work.
-For example, we may extend OBL to two-player zero-sum and general-sum settings by training \emph{average beliefs} and sampling the fictitious partner move randomly from levels below.
+An interesting direction for future work is to extend OBL to two-player zero-sum and general-sum settings, where the optimal \emph{grounded policy} might lead to a new type of equilibrium concept.
+Furthermore, it should be possible to adapt OBL to ensure convergence to a Nash equilibrium in these settings, e.g. by training \emph{average beliefs} and sampling the fictitious partner move randomly from levels below.